ethlau/cgm_toolkit/README.md

 # cgm_toolkit

-Simple code to compute X-ray emissivity for given temperature and metallicity of optically thin gas.
-Uses the APEC model in [PyAtomDB](https://atomdb.readthedocs.io/en/master/) for X-ray calculations.
+Simple code to compute X-ray, SZ, and UV absorption line observables for given temperature and metallicity of the halo gas Uses the APEC model in [PyAtomDB](https://atomdb.readthedocs.io/en/master/) for the X-ray calculations.
 Usage example is provided in the ipython notebook `example.ipynb`.

 ## Install